Hugh Frostick offers an interesting illustrated talk about Churchill's Secret Army in North Essex.

 Also available are book readings, with the author's insightful notes.
-These can be illustrated or not.
+These sessions can be illustrated with a slideshow if desired.

 "Churchill's Secret Army in North Essex during WW2", approx 45 mins (+/- 15 mins to suit) plus questions.

 The secret patrols were set up all round the coast from Scotland to the Irish sea.
-They tended to consist of 6 men who knew the land, whcih meant many of them were farm workers.
-They had an underground hideout in which to lay low in the event of invasion.
-Nevertheless, life expectancy was estimated at 12 days, and they had orders to kill themselves if capture seemed likely.
+They tended to consist of 6 men who knew the land, which meant many of them were landowners and farm workers.
+They had an underground hideout, known as an Operational Base, in which to lay low in the event of invasion.
+They were then to pop up behind the enemy lines and cause mayhem to hinder the invasion.
+Life expectancy was estimated to be 12 days at best, and they had orders to kill themselves if capture seemed likely.

 Hugh explains why the Secret Army was issued a uniform, and a special Home Guard battalion badge, even though they were quite separate to the Home Guard in so many ways.

-Hugh’s father was in the Horsley Cross Patrol, with a hideout near the banks of the Stour, and Hugh is trying to identify and research all the other men in the North Essex and South Suffolk patrols.
+Hugh’s father was in the Mistley/Horsley Cross Patrol, with a hideout near the banks of the River Stour, and Hugh is trying to identify and research all the other men in the North Essex and South Suffolk patrols.

 Hugh has written two biographies of local men who were in the Secret Army.
 He tells some of their amusing tales detailing explosive experiments going rather wrong and run-ins with the regular home guard.

-Slides include the cover of the “1939 Countryman’s Diary” which was the disguised cover of the manual for guerrilla warfare, and some diagrams from within, and a sketch of the Operational Base that was well hidden in Fingringhoe sandpit.
+Slides include the cover of the “1939 Countryman’s Diary” which was the disguised cover of the manual for guerrilla warfare, and some diagrams from within the book, and a sketch of the Operational Base that was well hidden in Fingringhoe sandpit.